race-conditioned/go-md/README.md

 _Takeaway: old parser is \~3x faster and \~6–7x lower memory on large docs; gap is even bigger on tiny docs._

+_Note: numbers vary by Go version/CPU; these are for relative shape, not absolute truth._

 ## Contributing

 PRs welcome!
 A few tips: